willvieira/ms_STM-managed/firstDraft.md

 ## Analytical analysis
 To test the effect of forest management practices in increase the migration rate northward, we first solve the model analytically to equilibrium.
 Using this approach under climate change scenarios, we can test the effect of forest management practices in two main outputs.
-First, with the unstable condition in the model due climate change, we can measure the time to reach equilibrium (TRE), and test if this time changes with management practices.
+First, with the unstable condition in the model due climate change, we can numerically approximate the time to reach equilibrium (TRE), and test if this time changes with management practices.
 Second, different intensities of forest management have a different state proportion at equilibrium.
 With this interaction, we can test the impact of management practices in the local resilience, using the largest real part of the Jacobian matrix.